TechTotie/system_programming/cmd_line_arguments/README.md

 Every program is usable if it works on the inputs provided by the user.
 If the program is not able to take inputs, then the program might not be flexible enough to work on other inputs.
-So the programs can either read the input in a variety of ways
+So the programs can read the input in a variety of ways
 - From a stored file
 - From a predefined memory location
 - From Command Line Arguments